temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal batch: Manage Batch Jobs

-A batch job executes a single command affecting multiple Workflow Executions in tandem.
-You specify the Workflow Execution
+A batch job executes a single command affecting multiple Workflow.

-You select the Workflow Executions to include and the kind of batch job to apply.
-For example, cancel all the running 'YourWorkflow' Workflows:
+Executions in tandem.
+You specify the Workflow Execution to include and the kind of batch job to apply.
+For example, to cancel all the running 'YourWorkflow' Workflows:

 ```
 temporal workflow cancel \